Creative-Motion-Control-Course/Team-Pancho/projects/project1/docs/index.md

 ## Concept

 Vital Lines is a biometric drawing tool that uses a person's live heartbeat as its primary input.
 Our concept stems from the liveness dimension of the brief, neither the user nor the machine has full control over the resulting drawing.
-We took inspiration from “”, however instead of having an artist as an interpreter of the heartbeat we give it to a mechanical machine where the heart beat is what modifies its geometric design.
+We took inspiration from “Heartbeat Sasaki", however instead of having an artist as an interpreter of the heartbeat we give it to a mechanical machine where the heart beat is what modifies its geometric design.
 Upon pressing a button, the machine draws in a zig zag motion across the y axis, with the horizontal amplitude of each line driven by the PulseSensor’s raw voltage signal.
 Further, the operator can adjust the scale of the amplitude using a linear potentiometer.

 ## Design